 Any currently enrolled Mount Holyoke College student is eligible to work on campus.
 Level 1 jobs are only available to students with work-study (although students with work-study may pursue Level 2-4 jobs as well).
 Students without work-study may pursue Level 2-4 jobs.

 What is off-campus work-study?

-Only students with Federal Work Study are eligible to work at our off-campus community service or America Reads/Counts sites.
+Only students with Federal Work Study are eligible to work with a pre-selected group of off-campus community service or America Reads/Counts sites.
 Contact Community Based Learning for more information.

 Where can I find job listings?

-Visit JobX to search for currently available jobs: on-campus, off-campus federal work-study, and local part-time jobs.
+Visit JobX to search for currently available jobs (on-campus and local part-time jobs)